July 16, 2013

 The history of force-feeding in California

-In 2004, California banned the “force feed[ing of] a bird for the purpose of enlarging the bird's liver beyond normal size."
-Then-Senator John Burton—now chairman of the California Democratic Party—championed the law, which will take effect July 1, 2012.
+In 2004, California banned the "force feed[ing of] a bird for the purpose of enlarging the bird's liver beyond normal size."
+Then-Senator John Burton—now chairman of the California Democratic Party—championed the law, which took effect July 1, 2012.

 Sonoma-Artisan Foie Gras—the only foie gras producer in the state—supported the prohibition because the law allowed for ample time to find an alternative to force-feeding.
 Company owner Guillermo Gonzalez wrote in 2004, "I have the moral stature to accept that if within the seven and a half years established by S.B.
 1520, science and government don't arrive to the conclusion that the methods used in our foie gras production are acceptable...I will be ready to quit."